 Most people receive information primarily from corporate sources.
 For the relatively few people who actually read, the usual publications include newspapers and magazines such as Newsweek, Time, and People.
 These publications are churned out by corporations to entertain the masses and sell products.
 They have proven remarkably successful on both fronts.

 There are many differences between these conventional magazines and refereed publications.
 Most notably, authors of the latter publications pay to have their work printed in outlets that are expensive to purchase.
 Furthermore, results are published once in the journal literature, whereas every catchy “news” item is spewed ad nauseum by the corporate media.
 In addition, the processes by which the two disparate publications see the light of day are quite different.
 I elaborate below.

 Consider, by way of example, the prestigious journal Proceedings of the National Academy of Sciences (PNAS), the official scientific journal of the National Academy of Sciences (NAS).
 The NAS is not in the business of making money, and publishing is an expensive undertaking.
 As a result, as with most refereed journals, authors pay a fee to have a paper published.
-The fee, called “page charges,” typically is based upon the length of the final publication.
+The fee, typically called “page charges,” usually is based upon the length of the final publication.
 Page charges typically run a few hundred dollars per page, although some journals charge a flat fee of a thousand dollars or so.
 In other words, authors of journal articles do not get paid to publish their work.
 Rather, they — or, more often their institution or the grants they have worked diligently to secure — bear the monetary cost of publishing their results.

 Imagine a freelance journalist having to pay Time for the honor of appearing in print.
 Under this imaginary scenario, the world would soon be devoid of freelance journalists.